-Hot Labor Day Sex Tips: From Starfish Sex To Cooling Lube
+Hot Labor Day Sex Tips To End Summer 2020 With A Bang

-Labor Day: It’s the best of times (because you have an extra day off of work to have sex), it’s the worst of times (because summer is pretty much donezo).
-Better celebrate.
+Labor Day: It’s the best of times (because you might have an extra day off of work to have sex), it’s the worst of times (because summer is pretty much donezo — and, well, everything else going on in the world).

 One rousing way to observe the holiday is to hook up with your partner, friend, or acquaintance in a festive way.
-Research from the Archives of Sexual Behvior shows that Americans are most interested in having sex in the summer, as well as in the winter cuffing season.
+Research from the Archives of Sexual Behavior shows that Americans are most interested in having sex in the summer (as well as some in the winter cuffing season).
 If you go by that science, you basically have one last weekend to live and lube it up before December.
 So get busy.

 Advertisement

-You might be thinking: What’s sexy about a day that claims to honor workers at a time when some feel underpaid and undervalued.
-If that’s how you feel, and you want take out your frustration, here’s an answer: Sex.
+You might be thinking: What’s sexy about a day that claims to honor workers at a time when many feel undervalued, underpaid, or have lost their jobs due to the pandemic.
+A fair point.
+And you want take out your frustration, here’s an answer: sex.

 There are all kinds of reasons to hail or hate on Labor Day, but you might as well be orgasming while you’re doing it.
-To help you close out the summer with a bang, we enlisted the help of Dr. Holly Richmond, PhD, a somatic psychologist and certified sex therapist (CST).
+To help you close out the summer with a bang, we enlisted the help of Holly Richmond, PhD, a somatic psychologist and certified sex therapist (CST).
 Enjoy.

 Take the labor out of sex

 This holiday is all about taking a break from labor.
 Kick off the day with positions that don’t involve a lot of work.
 Richmond recommends the side-lying spoon, during which your partner enters you from behind with their penis or strap-on while spooning you (you might ask for extra clitoral stimulation during this time!).
-Or, for a truly beachy vibe, you could try the starfish, which is basically missionary, where you lie on your back and relax with your limbs spread.
+Or, for a truly beach-y vibe, you could try the starfish, which is basically missionary: You lie on your back and relax with your limbs spread.

 Do it outside

-Richomnd says there’s something about a public trist that turns people on — when they can get away with it.
+Richmond says there’s something about a semi-public tryst that turns people on — when they can get away with it.
 She recommends doing it outdoors since the weather’s still beautiful.
-If you’re traveling, try it on the balcony of your hotel or the porch of your Airbnb.
-If you want to do it on the beach, just remember to bring a blanket so you don’t get sand in places.
+If you’re traveling, try it on the porch of your Airbnb if the yard's fenced in or surrounded by trees.
+If you want to do it on a secluded beach, just remember to bring a blanket so you don’t get sand in places.

-You could also try a pool, hot tub, or the ocean.
+You could also try a private pool or hot tub.
 But Richmond warns that it can be tricky for women to stay naturally lubricated in the water, so you may want to bring along a silicone-based lube.

 Channel sexy seasonal vibes